-The events of 9/11 helped shape how we view patriotism today.
-The valuable lessons we have learned as a country in the past 18 years need to be carried on so that the next generations of American's can know of their sacrifices.
-This way our children, grandchildren and great grandchildren will be able to grow up in this great country, and that it may flourish for generations to come.
+The 9/11 Terror Attacks helped shape how we view patriotism today.
+The valuable lessons we have learned as a country in the past 19 years need to be carried on to our children.
+We need to make sure that the next generations of Americans know of the sacrifices made by these brave men and women.
+This way our children, grandchildren and great grandchildren will know why we have a deep love for this country, and by doing this, our great country will flourish for generations to come.